 Bryn Athyn’s Deer Study

-The study, led by Dr. Eugene Potapov, involves faculty and students from Bryn Athyn College and personnel from PERT.
+The study, led by principal investigator Dr. Eugene Potapov, involves faculty and students from Bryn Athyn College and personnel from PERT.
 It provides an excellent opportunity for students to get first hand experience with biological research working side-by-side with faculty.
 Activities range from trapping the deer and fitting them with the collars, various types of fieldwork, generating interesting and relevant scientific questions, analyzing data, and presenting the results at scientific conferences and in peer-reviewed scientific journals.

 The study has developed a fundamentally new approach to understand the deer’s usage of territory implementing a Brownian bridge approach.
 This allows us to create a perceptual landscape of the deer, which is instrumental in building an understanding of the ecological constraints of habitat utilization in suburbia.
 The new method of visualization of deer movement with the help of a 3D space-time cube allows us to understand interactions of several individual deer.
 The latter technology was also instrumental to understand the impact of wind direction on the deer’s habitat choice.